 Is now a good time to take out a fixed-rate mortgage?

-'Think ahead before committing to a two-year deal, as this could leave you needing to remortgage near the actual point of an EU exit.
-This period is likely to be another uncertain time for the markets, which could increase the cost of borrowing.
-If you know you’re unlikely to move house again for a few years, fixing your interest rate for a longer period could protect you from potential rate rises around the time of Brexit.
+‘Think ahead before committing to a two-year deal, as this could leave you needing to remortgage near the actual point of an EU exit, which could cause more uncertainty in the markets and increase borrowing costs.
+If you know you’re unlikely to move for a few years, fixing your interest rate for a longer period could protect you from potential future rate rises.

-'In such a changeable economy, some may find it more important to have a flexible mortgage than a fixed rate of interest.
+‘Some may find it more important to have a flexibility rather than certainyt.
 For a long time, tracker mortgages were dismissed as they didn’t offer good value.
-However, many tracking rate products have no set lock-in period, enabling you to review your mortgage and potentially change products or remortgage at any time without incurring a charge for doing so.
-There are even some fixed rates on the market that offer this facility, which are certainly worth considering in what is likely to be an uncertain time.'
+However, many of these deals have no set lock-in period, enabling you to review your mortgage and potentially change products or remortgage at any time without incurring charges.
+There are even some fixed rates on the market that offer this facility, which are worth considering in what is likely to be an uncertain time.’

 Travel and mobile roaming

 Will the cost of flights and holidays go up or down?

 Amber Dalton, from the Which? travel team, says: ‘It’s likely that a weaker pound will lead to an increase in the cost of flights in the short term.
 A drop in sterling also means that your holiday spending money won’t go so far.